Comet PoE (GL-RM1PE) Control Panel Guide¶

 -

-Color Mode: Switch the theme color, including dark and light modes.
+Color Mode: Customize the theme color to dark and light mode.

 -

-Time Zone: You can change the time zone of the KVM control panel.
+Time Zone: Customize the time zone of the KVM control panel.
 This is only for the KVM control panel, not the system time of the controlled device.

 -